mk360/fifa18_scraper/README.md

   * Their name ;
   * What league they play in ;
   * What club they play in ;
-  * The URL to their Futhead info page ;
+  * The nation they play for, mapped by a numerical ID ;
+  * Images of the player, his nation, and his club: they're not base64-encoded, I just took the `data-src` property of these images ;
   * The foot they use best (their "strong foot") ;
   * How good are they when using their "wrong foot" (the opposite of their strong foot, basically) ;
-  * How good are they when they want to be fancy and use skill moves.
+  * How good are they when they want to use skill moves.
 * In-game info :
   * The overall rating of the player ;
   * The edition the player was published for (Team of the Year, Team of the Week, St. Patrick...) ;